IG-RL: Inductive Graph Reinforcement Learning for Massive-Scale Traffic Signal Control: Experiments

-Because of this constraint, in many situations, even though the agent can pick an action, this decision has no influence on the MDP.
-For instance, the agent might evaluate the action corresponding to a switch to the next phase as being optimal, but if the last switch is too recent, no change will be performed.
-This forces agent(s) to learn that the effect of the available actions on connectivity are dependent on other logical factors like the time since the last phase change and the nature of the current phase.
-To ease learning, and since it is preferable to focus on the actual influence an agent can have on its MDP, we replace, during experience replay, binary decisions which were chosen by the agent at every timestep, by whether a light switch was performed.
+Ignoring an agent's invalid actions forces it to learn that the effect of the available actions on connectivity are dependent on other logical factors like the time since the last phase change and the nature of the current phase.
+To ease learning, and since it is preferable to focus on the actual influence an agent can have on its MDP, we replace, during experience replay, binary decisions which were chosen by the agent at every time step, by whether a light switch was performed.
 We also force the greedy policy, in the creation of the temporal difference target, to only consider actions which could be performed at the corresponding step.
+To adapt the proposed action-correction methodology to a policy which is able to choose an arbitrary phase, the selected action can simply be replaced by the action corresponding to the selection of the phase that is actually active at the next step.